fission-codes/basquiat/README.md

 `cargo run` builds and runs in one command.
 You can always find the executable at `target/debug/basquiat`.

+### Exploring the DAG

+By default, a simple html page presents a list of the available versions at `<root_cid>/thumbnails.html`.
+This feature can be disabled by a flag as detailed in the command's `--help` message.

 # Proposed metadata schema

 The root CID points to the original version with named links to other sizes.